5 Things to Look For When Choosing a Truck Driving School

 Reputation for Quality

 We’re often left to decide our livelihood’s fate based on external factors, mainly quality, that mesh well with our goals and personal values.
-We choose particular neighborhoods to live in based on nearby family or a certain quality of life.
+We choose particular neighborhoods to live in based on nearby family members or a certain quality of life.
 We choose our friends based on a core set of common interests and shared beliefs.
 When choosing the best truck driving school for your needs, we apply the same criteria.
 The truck driving school you decide to dedicate yourself to should hold a shared love of training students, the goal of maintaining a high passing rate, and a successful track record of students who’ve successfully passed the course and found a job in the trucking industry.
 Nothing says “outstanding truck driving school” like actual students who’ve become successful truck drivers for local, regional, and nationwide routes.
 As for truck driving school locations, sometimes a quality school may not be in a location near you.
 Be careful not to let the distance of a truck driving school dictate your decision to attend or not.
 You’re preparing for a career that could potentially take you all over the country, so keep that in mind if the school you desire is further away from home than you initially anticipated.

 If possible, reach out to former students who’ve completed the program you’re thinking about entering.
 Gauge the level of professionalism of the course instructors and ask about their overall learning experience.
 Try to steer clear schools that repeatedly receive critical reviews or comments, especially if they’re coming from the former students themselves.
 While it may be true that some students would’ve had issues no matter where they went, the adage goes; where there’s smoke, there’s fire.

 Your truck driving school’s equipment should present a real-world representation of what you’re likely to encounter with carriers across the country.
 The equipment should be well-maintained, reasonably modern, and lack any important safety features or functions.
-Likewise, the instructors there should be completely proficient at explaining the ins-and-outs of the equipment that you’ll be using during your truck driving school experience.
+Likewise, the instructors there should be completely proficient at explaining the ins and outs of the equipment that you’ll be using during your truck driving school experience.
 It does little good to echo safety protocols to students while showing them worn trucks with balding tires and dry rotted hoses.

 Another important factor outside of the quality of the equipment is the quantity of the equipment.
-Be sure that you make sure your truck driving school has enough equipment to allow for adequate drive time and behind the wheel exposure.
+Be sure that you make sure your truck driving school has enough equipment to allow for adequate drive time and behind-the-wheel exposure.
 A truck driving school with great equipment does little to facilitate driving experience if there isn’t a good truck-to-student ratio.

 The safety culture and safety practices of any truck driving school are arguably the most important aspect of your new education.
 For example, students must learn about a truck and trailer’s space cushion—meaning the height and width clearance—to teach them about safe driving or loading and unloading practices.
 If course instructors aren’t adamant about proper safety practices and precautions, that mindset could start would-be truck drivers down a slippery slope.